scheinerman/LatinSquares.jl/README.md

 ## Attractive Printing

-The function `latin_print` can be used to print Latin squares, or pairs of orthogonal Latin squares, to the screen using Latin (and Greek) letters.
+The function `print_latin` can be used to print Latin squares, or pairs of orthogonal Latin squares, to the screen using Latin (and Greek) letters.
 ```julia